Islamic State group announces successor to al-Baghdadi

 “The Shura Council met immediately after confirming the martyrdom of Sheik Abu Bakr al-Baghdadi.
 The leaders of the Mujahedeen agreed after consultation with their brethren and acting according to the will (of al-Baghdadi) they pledged allegiance to Abu Ibrahim al-Hashimi al-Qurayshi as the new leader of the Believers.”

-The new Caliph is identified as a scholar, a well-known warrior and “emir of war” who has battled American forces and knows “its wars.”
+The new IS leader is identified as a scholar, a well-known warrior and “emir of war” who has battled American forces and knows “its wars.”

 “So don’t rejoice America for the death of Sheik al-Baghdadi,” the speaker said.
 “Don’t you know America that the state (IS) today is at the doorstep of Europe and is in Central Africa?
 It is also expanding and remaining from east to west.”
 The speaker was referencing the slogan IS used at the height of its successes: “Remaining and expanding.”